radar/guides/gem-development.md

 To run the `rspec` command for our bundle, we must use `bundle exec rspec`.
 This will use the bundled version of rspec rather than the system version.
 We can run it now by running `bundle exec rspec spec` to test precisely nothing.
 At least it works, right?

 We can write our first test with this framework now in place.
 For testing, we create a new RSpec file for every class we want to test at the root of the _spec_ directory.
 If we had multiple facets to our gem, we would group them underneath a directory such as _spec/facet_ but this is a simple gem, so we won't.
-Let's call this new file _spec/greeter_spec.rb_ and fill it with this content:
+Let's call this new file _spec/food_spec.rb_ and fill it with this content:

-    describe GemName::Greeter do
+    describe GemName::Food do
-      it "greets" do
+      it "broccoli is gross" do
-        GemName::Greeter.person("Ryan").should eql("Hello Ryan!")
+        GemName::Food.portrayal("Broccoli").should eql("Gross!")
       end

+      it "anything else is delicious" do
+        GemName::Food.portrayal("Broccoli").should eql("Delicious!")
       end
+    end

-When we run `bundle exec rspec spec` again, we'll be told the `GemName::Greeter` constant doesn't exist.
-This is true, and we should define it in _lib/gem_name/greeter.rb_ like this:
+When we run `bundle exec rspec spec` again, we'll be told the `GemName::Food` constant doesn't exist.
+This is true, and we should define it in _lib/gem_name/food.rb_ like this:

     module GemName
-      class Greeter
+      class Food
-        def self.person(name)
+        def self.portrayal(food)
-          "Hello #{name}!"
+          if food.downcase == "broccoli"
+            "Gross!"
+          else
+            "Delicious"
           end
         end
       end
+    end

 We can then require this file at the top of our spec file by using this line:

-    require 'gem_name/greeter'
+    require 'gem_name/food'

 When we run our specs with `bundle exec rspec spec` this test will pass: